AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 2. Adding a duplicate tag

     * Prerequisites: There must be at least one restaurant in the current directory.
-The 1st restaurant has a `halal` tag.
+The 1st restaurant has a `halal` tag.<br>

     1. Test case: `tag 1 t/halal` <br>
        Expected: The `halal` tag is not added again to the 1st restaurant.
 The output box will display an error message indicating that the `halal` tag already exists for the 1st restaurant.

 3. Missing prefix

-    * Prerequisites: There must be at least one restaurant in the current directory.
+    * Prerequisites: There must be at least one restaurant in the current directory.<br>

     1. Test case: `tag 1 halal`<br>
        Expected: No tag is added to the 1st restaurant.
 The output box will display an error message indicating an invalid command and the syntax for the tag command.

 4. Missing value

-    * Prerequisites: There must be at least one restaurant in the current directory.
+    * Prerequisites: There must be at least one restaurant in the current directory.<br>

     1. Test case: `tag 1 t/` <br>
        Expected: No tag is added to the 1st restaurant.
 The output box will display an error message indicating that the tag name cannot be empty.

 5. Missing prefix and value

-    * Prerequisites: There must be at least one restaurant in the current directory.
+    * Prerequisites: There must be at least one restaurant in the current directory.<br>

        1. Test case: `tag 1` <br>
           Expected: No tag is added to the 1st restaurant.
 The output box will display an error message indicating an invalid command and the syntax for the tag command.

 6. Missing index

-    * Prerequisites: None.
+    * Prerequisites: None.<br>

     1. Test case: `tag t/halal`<br>
        Expected: No tag is added.
 The output box will display an error message indicating an invalid command and the syntax for the tag command.

 7. Providing an invalid index

-    * Prerequisites: There is less than 100 restaurants in the current directory.
+    * Prerequisites: There is less than 100 restaurants in the current directory.<br>

     1. Test case: `tag 100 t/halal`<br>
        Expected: No tag is added.
 The output box will display an error message indicating an invalid index is provided.